DaErudite/nodejs-jsonwebtoken-authentication/README.md

 # nodejs-jsonwebtoken-authentication
-a basic implementation of authentication using JSON web tokens utilizing nodejs, mongoDB and postmansub
+a basic implementation of authentication using JSON web tokens utilizing nodeJS,expressJS mongoDB and postmansub(for initial test of API function/test) authentication including signing up, login, hashing of passwords,logging out without control of a third-party